 - Carmen O'Dell, Open Access Manager, University Library

 - Rosie Higman, RDM Manager, University Library

 Representatives from Professional Services

-- Mrs Anne Horn, Director of Library Services & University Librarian
+- Anna Clements, Director of Library Services & University Librarian (interim)

 - Mrs Deborah McClean, Director of Research Services